kingston-hackSpace/All-about_LEDs/Addressable_LED_strips.md

 -----
 ## What is an Addressable LED Strip

-Addressable LED Strips are a type of LED stripc in which **each LED can be controlled individually**.
+Addressable LED Strips are a type of LED strip in which **each LED can be controlled individually**.

 This means you can make different colors, patterns, and animations along the same strip—at the same time.